 There are other documents not defined as European Standards but taken into account for Railway Safety.
-A significant actor in Europe is the European Railway Agency that was created to promote a harmonized approach to railway safety and to act as the European Authority under the Fourth Railway Package issuing vehicle (type) authorizations and single safety certificates, while improving the competitive position of the railway sector.
+A significant actor in Europe are the European Railway Agency (ERA) and the National railway safety authorities, created to promote a harmonized approach to railway safety and to act as the European Authority under the Fourth Railway Package issuing vehicle (type) authorizations and single safety certificates, while improving the competitive position of the railway sector.
 Relevant issues for the railway community are the following:

-- Technical Specifications for Interoperability (TSIs) define the technical and operational standards that must be met by each subsystem or part of subsystem in order to meet the essential requirements and ensure the interoperability of the railway system of the European Union. - Safety Management System to ensure that the organisation achieves its business objectives in a safe manner and complies with all the safety obligations that apply to it.
+- Technical Specifications for Interoperability (TSIs) define the technical and operational standards that must be met by each subsystem or part of subsystem in order to meet the essential requirements and ensure the interoperability of the railway system of the European Union. - Safety Management System to ensure that the organisation achieves its business objectives in a safe manner and complies with all the safety obligations that apply to it. - Common Safety Methods (CSMs) describe how safety levels should be fulfilled, the achievement of safety targets and compliance with other safety requirements.